krzysztof-tobola/gradle-examples/presentation/markdown.md

 ```

-* one can create instance of Closure subclass
+* an instance of Closure subclass

 ---